wzxiao1/wzxiao1/README.md

 - 👋 Hi, I’m @wzxiao1
-- 👀 I’m interested in artifical intelligence
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently SQL, Python and Java
+- 🌱 I’m currently doing rust, python and random stuff
-- 💞️ I’m looking to collaborate on stuff
 - 📫 How to reach me williamwillremember1715@gmail.com
 <!---
 wzxiao1/wzxiao1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.